TheTomik1/bf4-shotgun-limit/README.md

 Working Battlefield 4 shotgun limit using Insane Limits plugin.
 Inspired by the Sniper/DMR limit from Grovax.

-If you find the limit useful, please feel free to support me by starting the repo or following me.
+If you find the limit useful, please feel free to support me by staring the repo or following me.

 ## How to use?
 1. Download all the 3 files.